endojs/endo/packages/ses/README.md

 ```

 These transforms do not apply to modules.
-To transform the source of an ECMAScript module, the `importHook` must
+To transform the source of a JavaScript module, the `importHook` must
 intercept the source and transform it before passing it to the
 `StaticModuleRecord` constructor.
 These are distinct because programs and modules have distinct grammar